 Preparing cargo for the next carriage is an important part of carrier operations.
 Lack of preparation can cause problems in cargo quality like water ingress, contamination, or cargo loss.
 The dust and residues of the last cargo may contaminate the loaded bulk cargo and cause stains.
 When contaminated by the remains of the last cargo, cement may lose its binding strength.

 If unrefined sugar is stored above or near refined sugar, it can cause damage with draining syrup.
 Water ingress may cause leakage in hatch covers, leaking manhole lids, backflow with bilge systems, and improper care.

 It is yet another common hazard in bulk cargoes.
 Several bulk cargoes are likely to heat because of the oxidation process in the voyage.
 Some of the general cargoes like sulfur, coal, fishmeal, and cotton may cause consistent heat.
 Coal also emits flammable gas like methane.
 It can form an explosive blend when mixed with air.
 Certain cargoes like Sulphur create dust, which may ignite and explode.
 So, it is important to take fire precautions strictly on bulk carriers.
 Even better, you may look for a marine insurance policy, which also covers fire hazards during shipment.

 Loss of Oxygen

-For better understanding of the risks your cargo can be exposed to and insure it against all such risks, you can connect to the online insurance advisor SecureNow.
-SecureNow provides comparable quotes from various insurers in India and offer policy management and claim settlement support as well.
+For a better understanding of the risks your cargo can be exposed to and insure it against all such risks, you can connect to the online insurance advisor SecureNow.
+SecureNow provides comparable quotes from various insurers in India and offers policy management and claim settlement support as well.